maximebories/regexp-scraper/README.md

 # regex-scraper
-Advanced used of Puppeteer to scrape a web engine results for RegExp
+Advanced use of Puppeteer to scrape a web engine results with a RegExp

 ##